johnathanvman/F6/index.md

 			}else if(s[4] < .5){//Healthy
 					if(s[5]=="Indoors"){
 						Entrys.push("I shove SUB into a wall.")
-						Entrys.push("I throw a chair at SUB, it breaks into pieces against her!")
+						Entrys.push("I throw a chair at SUB.
+It breaks into pieces against her!")
 					}
 				Entrys.push("I swing my fist at SUB!")
 				Entrys.push("I kick SUB!")
 				Entrys.push("I headbutt SUB!")
 			}else if(s[4] < 1){//Hurt
 				Entrys.push("I swing my fist at SUB, giving her a bloody nose!")
-				Entrys.push("I kick the SUB in the stomach, she grimaces at the pain!")
+				Entrys.push("I kick the SUB in the stomach, and she grimaces in pain!")
-				Entrys.push("I headbutt SUB, she stumbles back!")
+				Entrys.push("I headbutt SUB, forcing her to stumble back!")
 			}else{//Dead
 				if(s[5]=="Indoors"){
 					Entrys.push("I shove SUB into a wall, she crumbles to the ground in defeat!")